BrownGenius/browngenius.github.io/README.md

 # bhsdevilbotz.com

-Redirect of bhsdevilbotz.com --> devilbotz.org using github pages
+This repo implements a redirect of bhsdevilbotz.com --> devilbotz.org using github pages